-A valid passport with visa is mandatory.
-In view of the bilateral agreements, nationals of the following countries may visit Rwanda without visa for a period up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
-Visas can be applied for online or bought upon arrival.
+A valid passport with a visa is mandatory.
+In view of the bilateral agreements, nationals of the following countries may visit Rwanda without a visa for a period of up to 90 days: USA, UK, Germany, Canada, Uganda, Tanzania, Kenya, Burundi, Democratic Republic of Congo, Sweden, Mauritius, South Africa and Hong Kong.
+Visas can be applied online or bought upon arrival.

 Gregoire Kayibanda International Airport is located at Kanombe, 10km east of Kigali centre.
 Airlines connect Kigali with Addis Ababa (Ethiopia), Bujumbura (Burundi), Entebbe (Uganda), Nairobi (Kenya), Johannesburg (South Africa) and Brussels (Belgium).
 The following airlines have offices in Kigali: Air Burundi (572113; Ave des Milles Collines), Ethiopian Airlines, Kenya Airways, airways.com; Ave des Milles Collines), Rwanda Express, SN Brussels Airline (575290; www.brusselsairlines.com Ave de la République), South African Airways-Blvd de la Revolution).